 Existing law allows the Labor Commissioner to issue orders, decisions, awards, and judgment against an employer related to specified violations of labor law.
-This bill would create Section 96.9 in the Labor Code, which would require a final judgment to provide documentation to the Labor Commissioner within 60 days that the judgment has been fully satisfied, or a bond has been issue (as specified), or the judgment debtor has entered into an agreement for the judgment to be paid in installments.
-If a judgment debtor failed to comply with that filing requirement, it would be liable for an additional civil penalty of \$2,500.
-In addition, if a judgment debtor does not comply with the filing requirement, the Labor Commissioner would submit the unsatisfied judgment to the Tax Support Division of the Employment Development Department as a notice of potential tax fraud.
+This bill would create Section 96.9 in the Labor Code, which would require an employer subject to a final judgment requiring payment to an employee or the state pursuant to Sectio 98.2 to provide documentation to the Labor Commissioner within 60 days that the judgment has been fully satisfied, or a bond has been issue (as specified), or the judgment debtor has entered into an agreement for the judgment to be paid in installments.
+If a judgment debtor failed to comply with that filing requirement, it would be liable for an additional civil penalty of \$2,500 in a citation issued by the Labor Commissioner.
+In addition, if a judgment debtor does not comply with the filing requirement, the Labor Commissioner would submit the unsatisfied judgment to the Tax Support Division of the Employment Development Department as a notice of potential tax fraud and notify the judgment debtor that the civil penalty is due within 90 days.

-Status: Passed the Senate on a unanimous vote; Pending in the Assembly.
+Status: Passed the Senate on a unanimous vote; passed the Assembly Labor Committee and is pending in the Assembly Judiciary Committee.